 Pursuant to Chapter 286.0105 F.S., If a person decides to appeal any decision made by the board, agency or commission, with respect to any matter considered at such meeting or hearing, he will need a record of the proceedings, and that, for such purpose, he may need to ensure that a verbatim record of the proceedings is made, which record includes the testimony and evidence upon which the appeal is to be based.

 To access the Sunshine and Public Records Law, click here.

 You may contact the Value Adjustment Board Clerk or Clerk designee by calling 850-674-4545.

 All VAB petitions filed with the Value Adjustment Board Clerk appealing determinations of the Property Appraiser must have the petitioner’s original signature, and must be accompanied by the appropriate filling fee (see Filing Fees below).
 Copies or faxed petitions will not be accepted.
-The deadline for filing all petitions has yet to be determined.
+The deadline for filing all petitions is September 12,2014.

 The return of an incomplete petition shall not grant a waiver nor extend the filing deadline for the petition.
 Petitions filed after the deadline are considered “Late Files” and are forwarded to the VAB Attorney for review.
 A hearing will not be scheduled unless the VAB Attorney finds there is “good cause” for the late filing.
 Petitions postmarked by the deadline dates, but received after those dates, are considered late.
 Petitions are not to be returned to the Property Appraiser’s Office.